MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 description: This article provides example prompts that can be used to help deploy your application to the cloud.
-keywords: github, copilot, ai, azure ms.service: azure ms.topic: overview ms.date: 09/03/2024
+keywords: github, copilot, ai, azure ms.service: azure ms.topic: best-practice ms.date: 09/03/2024
-ms.custom: overview
 ms.collection: ce-skilling-ai-copilot
 ---

-# Use GitHub Copilot for Azure Preview to deploy your application
+# Best practices for deploying your application with GitHub Copilot for Azure Preview

 If you're unfamiliar with Azure or just want the tooling and AI to do most of the work, asking GitHub Copilot for Azure Preview to help you deploy your application is a great option.